OSGeo/PROJ/docs/source/operations/projections/ivea.rst

-.. _isea:
+.. _ivea:

 ********************************************************************************
-Icosahedral Snyder Equal Area
+Icosahedral Vertex-oriented great circle Equal Area
 ********************************************************************************

+.. versionadded:: 9.9

+Alias for ``+proj=dsea +dual``.
+Drop-in improved version of :ref:`isea`, with less obvious cusps.
+Functionally equivalent to performing a Snyder equal-area projection using a dodecahedron (:ref:`dsea`), but then unfolding onto an icosahedral net.

-Snyder's equal-area mapping :cite:`Snyder1992` applied to the twenty triangular faces of a regular icosahedron and unfolded into a planar net.
+Snyder's equal-area mapping :cite:`Snyder1992` applied to the twelve pentagonal faces of a regular dodecahedron.
+Each face is subdivided into 10 spherical right sub-triangles, yielding a total of 120.

-The icosahedron is subdivided into 20 × 6 = 120 right sub-triangles, and each
+The icosahedron is unfolded into a planar net and subdivided into 20 × 6 = 120
-sub-triangle is mapped independently using the area-preserving Snyder construction.
+right sub-triangles.
+Each sub-triangle is mapped independently using the area-preserving Snyder construction to the 120 dodecahedral spherical triangles.

+This is fully equivalent to using the icosahedron directly, but changing the vertex from which the great circles originate from the center of the faces to the vertices, described as the Vertex-oriented great circle projection in :cite:`vanLeeuwen2006`.

 See :ref:`polyhedral` for the shared theory.